Wedding Planning Tools

 For all the little personal touches — Etsy (Free to use)

 How could we not mention Etsy?
-Stress free planning means a place where you can see so many beautiful options for bridesmaids gifts, wedding favors, and get stunningly handmade, custom touches for your big day.
+Stress free planning means a place where you can see so many beautiful options for bridesmaids gifts, wedding favours, and get stunningly handmade, custom touches for your big day.

 Check out the Etsy website